Click on the images to open full size versions.

 The Tower of London

-Maps of the Tower in the period of the Ring of Fire and surrounding areas including the on the Tower of London Maps page.
+Maps of the Tower in the period of the Ring of Fire and surrounding areas.
+Read more about the history of tower hill.
+To view a high-resolution zoom-able version of the 1572 Braun/Hogenberg map courtesy of the British Library click here.

 Mike Barthelemy’s 1632 topographic maps which provide a view of the Grantville area inserted into the proper part of Thuringia and rotated so that the edges match the descriptions in 1632.